-Bring in the late-summer harvest or grab berries from the freezer to create this aromatic Oregon blackberry pear pie.
-Whether you choose Kotata Blackberries, Silvan Blackberries, or Marionberries, this pie is packed with blackberry and pear flavor!
+Bring in the late-summer harvest, grab berries from the freezer, or some canned Oregon berries to create this aromatic Oregon blackberry pear pie.
+Whether you choose Kotata Blackberries, Silvan Blackberries, Boysenberries or Marionberries, this pie is packed with blackberry and pear flavor!

 Blackberry Pear Pie